Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Homomorphisms from lattices and Property (T)

 \begin{proof} Let $G$ be a Lie group as in the statement.
 As such, $G$ has Property (T) (see \cite[Theorem 13.2.4]{Witte}, for instance), and therefore so does $\Gamma$ (see \cite[Theorem 1.7.1]{BHV}).
-For such a lattice $\Gamma$, let be a homomorphism.
+For such a lattice $\Gamma$, let $\phi: \Gamma \to \Bc_g$ be a homomorphism.
 Recall again the short exact sequence \eqref{eq:sesB}: As in the proof of Theorem \ref{thm:T}, the fact that $V$ has the Haagerup property implies that $(p \circ \phi)(\Gamma)$ is finite.
 But $\phi(\Gamma) \cap \ker(p)$ is also finite.
 To see this, observe that since $\Gamma$ is finitely presented (see \cite[Theorem 4.7.10]{Witte}), Lemma \ref{lem:limit} implies that there exists a finite-type subsurface $S$ of $\Sigma_g$ such that $\phi(\Gamma) \cap \ker(p)$ is contained in $\PMod(S)$.
-At this point, Theorem \ref{thm:FM} tells us that $\phi(\Gamma) \cap \ker(p)$ is also finite, and the result follows. \end{proof}
+At this point, Theorem \ref{thm:FM} tells us that $\phi(\Gamma) \cap \ker(p)$ is also finite, as desired.